 There is a nominated Safeguarding Governor (see page 2 for details) who leads the monitoring of safeguarding and ensures the school meets its statutory duties effectively.
 The Safeguarding Governor meets with the DSL to check that procedures are being followed, that staff training is up to date and to keep abreast of the number of children who are open to social care.
+Our safeguarding governor receives additional training to empower them to support and challenge the DSL and support the delivery of high-quality safeguarding across the trust.
+When meeting the DSL, the safeguarding governor checks that procedures are being followed, that staff training is up to date and to keep abreast of the number of children who are open to social care.

-Governors will refer to the Trust Safeguarding Review document as a template to support their own monitoring.
+Governors will refer to the HET Safeguarding Review document as a template to support their own monitoring.
 The Chair of Governors receives reports of allegations against the Headteacher and act on the behalf of the Governing Body.
-Governors are aware of the duties set out in KCSIE 2023 for governing body responsibilities for safeguarding.
-A record of all governors who have read and understood relevant sections of KCSIE 2023 is held with governing body records.
-The Safeguarding Governor is required to read KCSIE 2023 in full.
+Governors are aware of the duties set out in KCSIE 2024 for governing body responsibilities for safeguarding.
+A record of all governors who have read and understood relevant sections of KCSIE 2024 is held with governing body records.
+The Safeguarding Governor is required to read KCSIE 2024 in full.